adshares/adshares-docs/protocol2/payments/index.rst

 To generate a :ref:`Payment Report <protocol-definitions-paymentreport>` for a given :ref:`Supply-Side Platform <protocol-definitions-ssp>`, :ref:`Demand-Side Platform <protocol-definitions-dsp>` uses the following data:

-* All :ref:`Impression Events <protocol-definitions-impression>` received from :ref:`Supply-Side Infrastructure <protocol-definitions-ssi>` associated with a given :ref:`Supply-Side Platform <protocol-definitions-ssp>` within the last one-hour timeframe
+* All :ref:`Impression Events <protocol-definitions-impression>` notifications received from all :ref:`Supply-Side Agents <protocol-definitions-ssa>` associated with a given :ref:`Supply-Side Platform <protocol-definitions-ssp>` within the last one-hour timeframe
-* The corresponding :ref:`Context Data <protocol-definitions-contextdata>` retrieved from its :ref:`Context Infrastructure <protocol-definitions-contextinfrastructure>`
+* The corresponding :ref:`Context Data <protocol-definitions-contextdata>` retrieved from its :ref:`Context Infrastructure <protocol-definitions-contextinfrastructure>` in order to match those :ref:`Impression Events <protocol-definitions-impression>` with specific :ref:`Users <protocol-definitions-user>`, :ref:`Sites <protocol-definitions-site>` and :ref:`Devices <protocol-definitions-device>`

 .. container:: protocol